geusebi/float-ieee754-didactic/README.md

 ## Use case

 It might be used to get a glimpse of how the IEEE 754 model works.
-This means that it could be used almost exclusively for educational purposes.
+This means it's useful almost exclusively for educational purposes.

 ## Brief example

-Create 3 floats using the float32 specification and print them as floats:
+Create 3 floats using the float32 specification and print them as native floats:
 ```python
 from floatedu import Float32